robguilarr/robguilar/content/posts/ab_testing_cookiecats/ab_testing_cookiecats.md

 ---
 #weight: 2
-title: "A/B Testing with Cookie Cats Game"
+title: "A/B Testing Study on the Impact of Time Gate Positioning in Cookie Cats"
 date: 2022-03-02T21:57:40+08:00
 lastmod: 2022-03-02T21:57:40+08:00
 draft: false